Francescolis/Xpandables.Net/README.md

     // ...get the user
 	OperationResult<User> resultUser = DoGetUser(...);

-    return result.ToMinimalResult();
+    return result;
 }

 ```

-In this case, if the *name* is null, the operation result from the method will be converted to an implementation of *IResult* using the extension method **ToMinimalResult**, that will produce a perfect response with all needed information.
+In the Minimal Api case, if the *name* is null, the operation result from the method will be converted to an implementation of *IResult* using the extension method **ToMinimalResult**, that will produce a perfect response with all needed information.

 >You can also use the **OperationResultException** to throw a specific exception that contains a failure *OperationResult* when you are not able to return an *OperationResult* instance.
 All the operation result instances are serializable with a specific case for **Asp.Net Core** application, the produced response Content will contains the serialized *Result* property value if available in the operation result.